syz247179876/Flask-Scaffold/README.md

 ### Introduction

-This is a scaffold based on the flash framework, including common plugins, such as redis, mongodb, mysql, jwt.
+This is a scaffold based on the flask framework, including common plugins, such as redis, mongodb, mysql, jwt.

 Your project can be developed based on this scaffold.